»»»Home «««

 validation

-• null area - box will be rejected if the X or Y coordinates of the corner points coincide.
-Toped doesn't deal with rotated boxes.
+• null area (critical)- box will be rejected if the X or Y coordinates of the corner points coincide.

 Polygon

 Toped considers that polygons are always closed.
-This means that first and last points of the polygon description don't need to coincide.
+This means that when polygons are added the first and last points of the polygon description don’t need explicitly to coincide.

 optimization